Aishaarain/FOODIEE/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Brainwave - Modern UI/UX website, developed using React.js and Tailwind CSS, exemplifies modern UI/UX principles.
-Its sleek design, seamless animations, and overall user experience set a high standard, serving as a reference or inspiration for future modern applications or websites in general.
+FOOD APP - Modern UI/UX website, developed using React.js and Tailwind CSS.
+Its sleek design,Browse meals using interactive food cards.
+🔹 Seamless page transitions using React Router
+🔹 Seamless Add to Card feature
+🔹 Simple and secure "Proceed to Checkout" system

 ## <a name="tech-stack">⚙️ Tech Stack</a>